pappewaio/duplicate_id_resolver/README.md

 Right now this tool is built to add information to an in-house imputation project, but it is written to be used on any vcf file.

 ## Run the script
-It is possible to submit a set of vcf files, each will be given a map file with all coordinates according to dbsnp151
+It is possible to submit a set of vcf files, if they have similar names and are placed in the same directory.
+This can be achieved by symlinking to a temp diretory if required.

 ```
 # install nextflow using mamba (requires conda/mamba)